lando/laravel/docs/import-remote-db-laravel-envoy.md

   button: Sign me up!
 ---

-# Importing a remote database and files into Lando using Laravel Envoy

 If you are hosted on a server like Linode, Digital Ocean, AWS or the like you can still cook up a `lando pull` command to pull your database and/or file assets down from production using Laravel Envoy.

 This will work for all Lando apps that extend from `laempy` recipes like: LAMP, LEMP, Dupal 6/7/8, Backdrop, Joomla, WordPress and Laravel.